Drone regulations in Iceland

 Rules for commercial drone flights

-As soon as your drone in Iceland is not used exclusively for recreational activities, you must register with the Samgöngustofa.
-Registration is also necessary if you want to publish your private recordings (for example, on social media).
+As soon as you use your drone in Iceland for anything other than recreational purposes, you must register with the Samgöngustofa.
+Registration is also required if you want to publish your private recordings (e.g. on social media).
+When you register, you will receive a confirmation number, which is also the registration number of the drone.
+The registration is then valid for 5 years and costs 5,500 ISK (approx. 37 euros).
+Payment can only be made by credit card.